kurtsson/jekyll-multiple-languages-plugin/README.md

 ### 7.1.
 Adding a new language

 Imagine you want to add German pages on the test website.
-First, add a the new language into the list of languages on `_config.yml`:
+First, add a new language to the list of languages on `_config.yml`:
 ```ruby
 languages: ["it", "en", "es", "de"]
 ```

-Create a new folder for the language under the `_i18n` folder and add a markdown file containing the translation, just like on the other languages folders, and you're done.
+Create a new folder for the language under the `_i18n` folder and add a markdown file containing the translation, just like on the other language folders, and you're done.

 ### 7.2.
 Adding new page